effekt-lang/effekt/examples/features/functions.effekt.md

 ```effekt:repl
 fibNested(5)
 ```
-Only on the toplevel, functions can be mutually recursive.
+Only at the top level functions can be mutually recursive.

 ```effekt
 def even(n: Int): Bool = if (n <= 0) true else odd(n - 1)